aktionariat/contracts/doc/draggable.md

 ## License Fee

 For this smart contract, we created a new type of software license, the “MIT License with Automated License Fee Payments”.
-Anyone is free to reuse the code as long as the built-in license fee of 3 Ether, paid to Aktionariat AG, is preserved.
+Anyone is free to reuse the code as long as the built-in license fee, paid to Aktionariat AG, is preserved.
+The license fee is due whenever a new acquisition offer is made and is to be payed by the prospective buyer.